-The Golden Gate Playground is part of the Golden Gate Recreation Center which is a City of Oakland Neighborhood Park.
-The "Playground" is a mid-block neighborhood park bounded by San Pablo Avenue and 62nd Street in North Oakland.
-The playground is approximately 32 acres and contains two existing softball/baseball diamonds and the Charles Porter Recreation Center.
-The site is adjacent to the Aspire Berkeley Maynard Academy School to the north and bordered by residential properties to the south, east and west.
+Lowell Park is a mid-block neighborhood park bounded by 14th Street and 12th Street, in between Adeline and Market Streets in West Oakland.
+The park is approximately 7.18 acres and contains two existing softball/baseball diamonds and two basketball courts.
+The site is adjacent to the West Oakland Middle School to the south and bordered by residential properties to the north, east and west.